tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 §  **Optimizer implementation**

 Graph Optimize function(`optimize_func`) is the main part that plugin authors need to implement.
 The function looks like below.
 The first param is an optimizer pointer created by `create_func`, or a nullptr if `create_func` is not provided.
 The second param is serialized input graph(`GraphDef`).
-The third param is input `TF_GrapplerItem` handle which contains feed/fetch nodes info.
+The third param is the input `TF_GrapplerItem` handle which contains feed/fetch nodes info.
 The fourth param is serialized output graph(`GraphDef`).

 ```cpp
 void Optimizer_Optimize(void* optimizer, const TF_Buffer* graph_buf, const TF_GrapplerItem* item,